phant0m44/MarvinLink/readme.md

 ### 🔧 In Progress
 - Create a convenient project structure
-- Move an project to Orange pi
+- Port the system to Orange Pi for fully autonomous operation
+- integrate wake word detection (no external server needed)
-- Add wake-word detection and optimize resources control
+- Optimize optimal resources control

-### 🔧 Next Steps / In Progress
+### 🔧 Next Steps
-1. Implement audio output for responses (text-to-speech)
+1. Implement audio output for responses(text-to-speech) on ESP32
 2. Create a web interface for control and monitoring
-3. Port the system to Orange Pi for fully autonomous operation and integrate wake word detection (no external server needed)
-5. Integrate sensors properly and connect them via Bluetooth or local network through the web interface easly
+3. Integrate sensors properly and connect them via Bluetooth or local network through the web interface easly
-6. Fit all components into a custom housing
+4. Fit all components into a custom housing

 ### 🚀 Future Development
 - Bug fixes and stability improvements